Maid Levy Singapore 2026: Concessionary Rate & IRAS Relief Guide

 Consider the Lim family: husband and wife both working, two children aged 4 and 7, and Mrs Lim's 71-year-old mother living with them.
 They employ one helper.

-Total effective annual saving for the Lim family: S$3,046 on the concessionary path.
-The concessionary path almost always wins.
+Total effective annual saving for the Lim family: S$2,880 from the concessionary levy.
+The concessionary path is the saving that remains available in 2026.

 For a wider view of all costs and government support available, our reference page on the FDW levy and concession scheme is updated quarterly.